Movatterモバイル変換

 Rogen and Goldberg wrote the script during their teenage years.
 It is loosely based on their experience in Grade 12 atPoint Grey Secondary School inVancouver during the 1990s.
 The main characters have the samegiven names as the two writers.
 Rogen was also initially intended to play Seth, but due to age and physical size this was changed, and Hill went on to portray Seth, while Rogen portrayed the irresponsible Officer Michaels, oppositeSaturday Night Live star Hader as Officer Slater.

 Superbad premiered atGrauman's Chinese Theatre on August 13, 2007, and was theatrically released in the United States four days later on August 17, 2007.
-Upon release, the film received positive reviews, with critics praising the dialogue and the chemistry between the two leads as well as the performances of the supporting cast.
-The film also proved financially successful, grossing over $170 million on a $17.5–20 million budget.
+The film received positive reviews, with critics praising the dialogue and the chemistry between the two leads as well as the performances of the supporting cast.
+The film also proved financially successful, grossing $170.8 million on a $17.5–20 million budget.
+The film has since become acult classic, considered among thebest comedy films of all time.

 Plot

-At the party, Fogell inadvertently reveals that he and Evan will be rooming together at college, upsetting Seth.
-Seth providing the alcohol, getting drunk with everyone, and his stories from the night makes him temporarily popular.
-Meanwhile, Becca wants to have sex with Evan, who declines as she is drunk and he does not want her to regret it.
-Then she vomits on the bed and tells him to leave.
-Meanwhile, Fogell impresses Nicola, and goes upstairs to have sex with her.
-Seth drunkenly attempts to kiss Jules, believing they are both drunk, but she turns him down because she's not drunk and doesn't want to kiss him while he's drunk.
-After believing he has ruined his chances with Jules, Seth falls down in a drunken stupor, accidentally headbutting Jules and giving her a black eye.
+At the party, Fogell inadvertently reveals that he and Evan will be living together at college, upsetting Seth.
+He then delivers the alcohol to Jules and begins drinking heavily.
+Meanwhile, Becca attempts to seduce Evan to take her virginity, but he declines as they are both drunk and may regret it.
+Meanwhile, Fogell impresses classmate Nicola, so she takes him upstairs to have sex.
+Seth drunkenly attempts to kiss Jules, but she declines because she does not want to kiss him while he is drunk.
+Believing he has ruined his chance, Seth becomes upset and falls down in a drunken stupor, accidentally headbutting Jules and giving her a black eye.

-Seth and Evan have a sleepover at Evan's, where Seth reveals that he discovered weeks earlier that Evan and Fogell planned to live together at college.
-Evan admits he does not want to share a room with Fogell but is afraid to live with strangers.
+Seth sleeps over at Evan's, where he reveals he discovered weeks earlier that Evan and Fogell planned to live together at college.
 They apologize to each other and reconcile.
 The next day, Seth and Evan visit the mall and run into Jules and Becca.
-Becca and Seth apologize for their drunken behavior, and the boys pair off with the girls: Seth takes Jules to buyconcealer for the black eye he gave her before graduation photos, while Evan and Becca leave to buy acomforter to replace the one she drunkenly vomited on.
+Becca and Seth apologize for their drunken behavior, and the boys head their separate ways with their respective love interests.

 Cast